Skip to content

 --ifname The network interface to be used for communication between the control plane and the storage node. string False -

-Prepare a configuration file to be used when adding the storage node
+Prepare a configuration file to be used when adding the storage node.

 Runs locally on to-be storage node hosts.
 Reads system information (CPUs topology, NVME devices) and prepares yaml config to be used when adding the storage node.